Anton-Le/RandNumSourcesInMCSim/README.md

 If you have access to such a device the library files should be placed in `lib/QRNGlibrary/lib` and the headers in `lib/QRNGlibrary/include` for CMake to include them automatically.

+## Tina's Random Number Generator library (trng)

+In a parallel environment we elect to use a dedicated parallel pseudo-random number generator.
+Due to the [scalable parallel random number generator library](http://sprng.cs.fsu.edu/) (SPRNG) being outdated we elected to use [Tina's random number generator library](https://www.numbercrunch.de/trng), unfortunately abbreviated to TRNG.
+Specifically we use [v4.24 of TRNG](https://github.com/rabauke/trng4/tree/v4.24) and therein the parallel PRNGs `mrg5`, `mrg5s` and `yarn5` following the rule-of-thumb often presented in introductions to MC simulations of preferring PRNGs with long periods.

+The source code expects the library to be located in the `lib/trng-library/lib64` directory and the library headers to be present in `lib/trng-library/include` directory.

+**Note**: The functionality used in the present code has been tested with TRNG v4.15 and is likely to work with older versions, too.
+Hence should the compilation of the newer version fail we suggest using an older version, whose build requirements are less demanding.

+### Compilation

+To compile TRNG first initialise and update the submodule `git submodule init`

+`git submodule update`

+Then create a `build` directory in `lib/trng` and step down into it:
+`mkdir build && cd build`

+Configure the library to compile without using CUDA and without additional tests.
+The latter is to prevent configuration failures due to a missing [Catch2](https://github.com/catchorg/Catch2) test framework.
+Omission of the tests does not impact the functionality of the code.
+`cmake -DTRNG_ENABLE_TESTS=OFF`
+`make && make install`

 # Additional programs

 Apart from the direct sampling Monte Carlo calculation of $\pi$ this repository also contains programs used